OpenInternet/Infuse/content/learning-path/2/module-11.ar.md

 - Some Antivirus creators provide a ‘rescue disk’ which allows you to boot into a temporary live system from which to carry out scans and malware removal activities.
 A list of reputable options is [provided here by TechRadar](https://www.techradar.com/best/best-antivirus-rescue-disk).
 - Beware the many Windows ‘malware removal’ guides found online which appear to be customized for specific malware variants.
 Many of them are generic guides promoting the use of a proprietary tool which may itself be an unwanted software.

-### MacOS
+#### MacOS

 - Factory reset is advisable, see [instructions from Apple here](https://support.apple.com/en-ug/HT212749).
 - Commercial antivirus will have a clean-up and quarantine feature.
 - Utilize [Objective-See tools ](https://objective-see.org/tools.html)such as Knock Knock and Kext Viewer to check for and disable unknown and persistent processes and kernel extensions.

-## Post-Incident Risk Management and Information Sharing
+### Post-Incident Risk Management and Information Sharing

 Sharing your findings with your client and working with them to understand how malware infection may have occurred is an important step which allows them to update their risk management approach and understand the significance (or lack of significance) of the security incident.

 Take as many detailed technical notes, screenshots, and samples (or, more likely, hashes thereof) and talk to your client about their threat model and to what degree you could share your findings with the wider community.
 Sharing your findings is particularly valuable if you found a novel threat or one that targets community members specifically based on certain work that they do; in this case, talking to others about malware hashes, infection vectors, and mitigation mechanisms will help protect those at highest risk from it.
-You can use some of the information from the [Documenting Findings](https://docs.google.com/document/d/1Qhka7uQYCBye-EQRQrrETo-ptik2yDAGDZg5DrncYF4/edit#heading=h.v971z46vfx88) section of the _Detecting, Investigating and Tracking Malicious Infrastructure_ learning path when authoring a brief report and when you consider disseminating it.
+You can use some of the information from the [Documenting Findings](/en/learning-path/1/module-8/) section of the _Detecting, Investigating and Tracking Malicious Infrastructure_ learning path when authoring a brief report and when you consider disseminating it.

+## Skill Check

+Build either a flowchart or a checklist which could assist you in removing malware from a device and ensuring that you do not miss any steps.
+Discuss this flowchart or checklist with a peer or mentor to make sure that it’s accurate and you didn’t miss anything.

+Write a brief paragraph explaining in what situations you would recommend that persons who were targeted by a successful malware infection change passwords to their main accounts (email, iCloud, social media, work) afterwards and how you would explain this to a person you are supporting.
+Run this paragraph by a peer or mentor who will check if your explanation is accurate.

 ## Learning Resources